 We can't get enough of how the design maximizes contrast with its mix of elements.
 The small-scale handmade field tile versus the large marble slab.
 The white vanity and toilet fixtures versus the matte black mirror and shower frame.
 We could keep going...

-To get the look of either shower space pictured above, look to one of AC's many stone collections.
-To browse our range of products online, visit our website using the Stone Product filter.
+To get the look of a classic design, explore off of Architessa's many stone collections.
+To browse our range of products online, visit our website.
 To see the stone's natural veining and color range in person, visit one of our showrooms, where an associate will be happy to show you samples.

 Square, linear or ledge -- Creating shower storage doesn't have to default to a 12"x12" box.
 Which style do you find fits your aesthetic best?

-To rethink your shower niche, or to place a tile order, please contact firstname.lastname@example.org.
-Want weekly updates about Architectural Ceramics and our product lines?
+To rethink your shower niche, or to place a tile order, please contact email@example.com.
+Want weekly updates about our brand and our product lines?
 Join our newsletterhere.